Pogacar wins, Bernal destroyed on first major Tour mountain stage - France 24

 Ineos leader Egan Bernal's defence of the Tour de France was left in tatters after the Colombian lost several minutes on the first major mountain of the race Sunday, as rookie Slovenian Tadej Pogacar won stage 15.

-Jumbo-Visma's Primoz Roglic retained the overall lead after the 17km ascent of the Grand Colombier mountain as his key challenger Bernal slipped to more then eight minutes behind in the yellow jersey standings.
+Jumbo-Visma's Primoz Roglic retained the overall lead after the 17km ascent of the Grand Colombier mountain as his key challenger Bernal slipped to eight minutes and 25 seconds behind in the yellow jersey standings.

 Bernal's Ineos formerly known as Sky have won seven of the last eight Tours and the mountain meltdown marks something of a turning point for the British team.

-Dutch team Jumbo led the peloton up the Grand Colombier's 17km climb in their yellow and black outfits with a relentless high tempo.
+Dutch team Jumbo led the peloton up the Grand Colombier's 17km climb in their yellow and black outfits with a relentless high tempo, but Roglic brushed off any suspicions of doping from the press pack.

+"At six a.m. this morning I had a complete doping control, and just had another one right now," Roglic said looking flabbergasted by the question.

+"There is nothing to hide from my side.
+You can definitely trust me," Roglic added in his typical deadpan delivery.

-Their yellow jersey Roglic, third on the day behind Australian Richie Porte, attacked first, but Roglic's 21-year old compatriot had the edge over the final 50m.
+Third on the day behind Australian Richie Porte, Roglic attacked first, but his 21-year old compatriot had the edge over the final 50m.

+"Unfortunately I was a bit short on the last climb, but it was a great day for us," said the Jumbo leader.

 Roglic leads Pogacar by 40 seconds with six stages remaining, with Rigoberto Uran in third at 1min 34sec, and Miguel Angel Lopez and Adam Yates rounding out the top five.

+"I need to be conservative, the perfect scenario would have been to take the yellow jersey, but we live in the real world.

-"I don't know what happened to Bernal, but Jumbo set a terrible pace and some riders payed for it," the UAE leader explained
+"I don't know what happened to Bernal, but Jumbo set a terrible pace and some riders paid for it," the UAE leader explained

 Another casualty was Nairo Quintana, who also dropped out of the running for the overall lead.